Science Agrees

 Science Agrees is the only studio album by American-English-Irish band D.A.R.K.
 It was released on September 9, 2016 through Cooking Vinyl.

 The band featured New York City-based DJ Olé Koretsky, Irish vocalist Dolores O'Riordan (of The Cranberries), and English bassist Andy Rourke (of The Smiths).

-This was O'Riordan's the second-last project released prior to her death in 2018.
+This was one of O'Riordan's final projects released prior to her death in 2018.